GreanBeetle/react-native-2020/README.md

 ## Index

-_TO DO: organize the index using bullet points and sub bullet points.
-Remove unnecessary -> syntax._
+_TO DO: refactor and reorganize using bullet points and sub bullet points.
+Decide which topics should be included._

 * `action` -> `rn-starter` -> `SquareScreen.js` and `CounterScreen`
+* API -> Yelp - `food/api/yelp` and `SearchScreen` and `SearchBar`
 * Axios (fetch alernative) -> `food/api/yelp` and `food/SearchScreen`
 * `FlatList` -> `rn-starter` -> `ColorScreen.js`
 * `FlatList` -> `rn-starter` -> `ListScreen.js`